More accurate gravitational wave backgrounds from cosmic strings: Results

 Current ground-based interferometers set a weaker bound at around $G\mu=10^{-9}$.
 Future ground-based interferometers, such as ET and CE, will be able to set much stronger bounds, competitive with the tensions probed by LISA.

 Another nice feature of the broad frequency support of string GWB is the possibility for measuring the signal in multiple detectors at once.
-E.g., a GWB arising from a network of strings with $G\mu=10^{-14}$ could be seen in LISA, BBO, ET and CE simultaneously, with the lower frequencies probing effects from the radiation-to-matter transition ``bump'' in the GWB, and the higher frequencies probing ``steps'' from changes to relativistic degrees of freedom~\cite{Battye:1997ji,Blanco-Pillado:2017oxo}.
-Due to the overlap in planned operational lifetimes of the detectors discussed here, as well as others such as TianQin or Taiji, there are many possibilities for studying the string GWB's structure.
+E.g., a GWB arising from a network of strings with $G\mu=10^{-14}$ could be seen in LISA, BBO, ET and CE simultaneously.
+Then, the lower frequencies would probe effects from the radiation-to-matter transition ``bump'' in the GWB, and the higher frequencies probing ``steps'' from changes to relativistic degrees of freedom~\cite{Battye:1997ji,Blanco-Pillado:2017oxo}.\footnote{``Bump'' refers to the spectrum's peak following its low-frequency rising edge, as the peak at around $10^{-8}\,\text{Hz}$ in Fig.~\ref{fig:comparison_1e-10}; ``steps'' refers to the sequence of dips in the spectrum at frequencies higher than the bump, such as begin at around $10^{-2}\,\text{Hz}$ in the same.} Due to the overlap in planned operational lifetimes of the detectors discussed here, as well as others such as TianQin or Taiji, there are many possibilities for studying the string GWB's structure.